application-research/estuary-docker/README.md

 # sample: ./run-shuttles.sh --num-of-shuttles 3 --estuary-api-key ESTe2813e65-f177-4192-b601-1e55ca4e930bARY --estuary-host estuary-main:3004
 ```

+The command above will launch three containers with different handles and tokens, which will all connect to the estuary-main via `--estuary-host` flag
 ## Run estuary frontend
 ```
 cd estuary-www
 ./run-www.sh --estuary-api-key <Auth Token from run-main.sh> --estuary-host estuary-main:3004
 # sample: ./run-www.sh --estuary-api-key EST6de30581-92bf-4e2d-a218-5233a456baa5ARY --estuary-host estuary-main:3004
 ```

+The frontend will be connected to the estuary-main.
 ## Test your setup

 ### Test adding/pinning a new object